IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

 ###############################
-# Step 5: To generate the predictions for submission
+# Step 5: To generate the predictions for submission, the result will be saved in results.bbox.json.
 ###############################
 bash tools/dist_test.sh \
     configs/mva2023_baseline/centernet_resnet18_140e_coco_finetune.py \